kailash-manasarovar/statement/docs/timeline/2023/november.md

 !!! tip "This section is a bit disordered"
     - The reason for this is that I didn't think for one minute my professional life would be part of an international sedated rape-porn conspiracy when I first started writing this police statement.
-    - However, I did know that the porn-gangs were involved in what was happening to me professionally at some level, and I felt it necessary to include the constant onslaught of bullying and professional attacks, even if just to set the tone of my state of mind over this period.
+    - However, I did know that the porn-gangs of were involved in what was happening to me professionally at some level - because they were hacking my network and monitoring my every move for one - and I felt it necessary to include the constant onslaught of bullying and professional attacks, even if just to set the tone of my state of mind over this period.
     - Of course, I definitely had to include being targeted by UK recruitment companies for obvious scam positions related to Polygon.
     - I am consequently unsurprised to find genuine links with recruitment agents and colleagues internationally to what was happening to me in my spy-cam, clandestine-drugging, and sedating-tech installed apartment in Spain.
     - I'll rework it all shortly.